How much is your case worth?Get a free case evaluation

-Each year, airlines report injuries, ranging from minor to severe to fatal, caused by turbulence, luggage falling from overhead bins, and falls in the aisle.
+Each year, airlines report injuries ranging from minor to severe to fatal, which are caused by turbulence, luggage falling from overhead bins and falls in the aisle.
 Passengers, who are injured, may be able to sue the airline, the airplane manufacturer, and sometimes the Federal Aviation Administration (FAA).

 Types of In-Flight Accidents

 When you board an airplane and stow your luggage in the overhead bin, the flight attendants always check each bin to make sure that it is properly closed and latched.
-Passengers are usually warned to be careful when opening overhead bins as the baggage may have shifted during the flight.
+Passengers are also warned to be careful when opening overhead bins as the baggage may have shifted during the flight.
 Despite the care taken by flight attendants and the warnings given, thousands of passengers are injured each year from baggage that has fallen from overhead bins.

 Many of the more serious injuries are caused when an airplane experiences turbulence.
 Passengers are instructed to sit down and buckle up when turbulence is expected.
 Typically, when orders are followed, everyone gets through mild turbulence unscathed.
 However, severe turbulence can be quite dangerous and passengers can be thrown from seats.

 When a passenger is injured in-flight, the airline is usually liable.
-If an airline employee was in some way negligent and a passenger was injured as a result, then the airline may be liable.
+Additionally, when an airline employee was in some way negligent and a passenger was injured as a result, then the airline may be liable.
 For example, if a flight attendant rammed a food cart into a passenger’s arm causing an injury, the airline would be liable.
 Similarly, if the flight attendants failed to make sure that an overhead bin was properly closed, and as a result a bag fell on a passenger, the airline would likely be liable.

 While airlines make it their top priority to make passenger travel as safe and comfortable as possible, passengers can be injured during a flight.
 Although airlines hold most of the responsibility for any injuries that take place during the flight, it is equally important for passengers to take responsibility for their own safety by following directions.